Dukagjini family: History

 Lekë Dukagjini had two sons, Progon and Tanush (Major) Dukagjini, and one daughter, Bosa Dukagjini, who was married to Koja Zaharia.
 Progon Dukagjini married Voisava Thopia, daughter of Karl Thopia, and appears to have been killed in 1402 under Venetian service.
 Tanush (Major) Dukagjini moved into Shkodër with his family, composed of two sons Pal and Lekë Dukagjini and two girls, of whom we only know one's name, Kale.
 In 1438, Tanush (Major) Dukagjini was interned in Padua and is not mentioned again in the chronicles.

 His little son, Lekë Dukagjini (born in 1420), did not play a great political role and is mentioned for the last time in 1451, as an enemy of Venice.
 His other son Pal Dukagjini (1411–1458) participated in the League of Lezhë and was an ally of Skanderbeg.
 On 21 October 1454, Alphonso V of Naples informed Skanderbeg that Pal Dukagjini sent his envoys and declared his loyalty and vassalage to the Kingdom of Naples.
 Based on that, Alphonso V awarded Pal Dukagjini with 300 ducats of annual provisions.

 Pal had four sons, Lekë, Nikollë, Progon, and Gjergj Dukagjini.

 The name of Gjergj Dukagjini is mentioned only once in historical sources, while his brother Progon died before 1471.
 The other two brothers, Lekë and Nikollë Dukagjini, left the country after the capture of Shkodër in 1479, going to Italy.
 They returned in 1481, trying to recapture their former territories from the Ottomans.
 One of their sons, Progon Dukagjini tried to do the same in 1501, but with little success.

 After the Dukagjini family left the League of Lezhë in 1450, together with Arianiti family, they concluded a peace with Ottoman Empire and started their actions against Skanderbeg.

 Some of the Dukagjinis seems to have fled to Venice along with other Venetians when they evacuated Shkodër, and a Luca Ducagini Duca di Pulato e dell stato Ducagino is recorded in Venice in 1506.

 Dukakinzade Ahmed Pasha (died March 1515) (Ahmed Pasha Dukagjini), another descendant of the family, was an Albanian Ottoman statesman.
 He was grand vizier of the Ottoman Empire from 1512 to 1515.
 His son, Dukakinzade Mehmed Pasha (Dukakinoğlu Mehmed Paşa), was the governor of the Egypt Eyalet from 1544 to 1546, until he was executed.

 Possessions

 Pal and Nicholas' possessions

 Pal Dukagjini and his kinsman Nicholas Dukagjini were initially subjects of Lekë Zaharia, a Venetian vassal who had possessions around Shkodër.
 Nicholas murdered Lekë, and the Dukagjini continued to rule over their villages Buba, Salita, Gurichuchi, Baschina under Venetian vassalage.
 Pal and Nicholas were part of the League of Lezhë, a military alliance forged in 1444 that sought to capture Albania from the Ottoman Empire, led by Skanderbeg.
-In 1450, they abandoned Skanderbeg's army and allied with Ottomans against Skanderbeg.
+In 1450, they abandoned Skanderbeg's army and allied with the Ottomans against Skanderbeg.